vav1288/eks-workshop/content/appmesh/port_to_app_mesh/triggering_injector_first_time.md

 metal-v1-84bffcc887-97qzw   1/1     Running   0          3h
 ```

-and to take a closer look:
+and to take a closer look (you would need to change pod name):

 ```
 kubectl describe pods/dj-5b445fbdf4-qf8sv -nprod